 After eating from the plant the men were overcome.
 What they “tasted” came onto the men like the “gushing of the wave” and made their problem seem very distant.
-Each man became extraordinarily tired and their voices sounded as those of dead men, coming from the grave.
+Each man became extraordinarily tired and their voices sounded like those of dead men, coming from the grave.
 They were all still awake, but only in a semi-conscious state.
 It was if they were both asleep and awake at the same time.
-The fruit had some kind of magical affect on the men and cast a spell upon their intentions.
+The fruit had some kind of magical effect on the men and cast a spell upon their intentions.
 Each became consume solely with their own self.
 The only thing they could hear was the “beating” of their own hearts.

 They sat them down upon the yellow sand,

 Between the sun and moon upon the shore;

 And sweet it was to dream of Fatherland,